prateekcode/AndroidEssentialLibraries/README.md

 ## TimelineView
 1. [Timeline-View](https://github.com/vipulasri/Timeline-View)
    : Android Timeline View is used to display views like Tracking of shipment/order, steppers etc.
+2. [Android Stepper](https://github.com/acefalobi/android-stepper) : A library for creating a wizard-like step-through user interface that uses navigation components and menus for displaying steps with advanced customization

 ## Tab Layout
 1. [Extended Tab Layout](https://github.com/Andy671/Dachshund-Tab-Layout)